AtomicGlow/anonfillypack/README.txt

-= Anonfilly Pack - Somehow Not Dead... and Somehow Still WIP =
+= Anonfilly Pack - Somehow Not Dead =

 This is an addon pack made for MineLittlePony in order to turn pony villagers into everyone's favorite horse board mascot.